deviousdante/deviousdante/README.md

 **DONT COPY MY PONIES !!**

-Hi hi, I’m **Dante** — though I also go by whatever pony I’m using on Ponytown at the moment, so honestly, you can call me pretty much anything.
+Hi hi, I’m **Dante** — though I also go by whatever pony I’m using on Ponytown at the moment, so honestly, you can call me pretty much anything. its Usually Dante, Wolfwood, and Yin.

 You’ll usually find me hanging around the **Spawn**, **Bakery**, or occasionally near the **Docks**.
 I’m very chill and I genuinely enjoy when people come up to me — whether it’s for cuddles, to hide, or just to sit nearby.
 If I seem scary, intimidating, or a little rude at first, I promise it’s not intentional.
 I’m actually way more nervous about interacting than I let on, even though I still enjoy talking (awkwardly).